itayh7/Linux_Shell/README.md

 'kill <process_id>': Terminate a running/sleeping process.

 ## Credits
-My partner for this course: Shai Krantsberg
+My partner for this course: Shai Krantsberg.
 The Line Parser is written by the course staff.